Yiwei Guangzhou uprising: Background

 After the Meiji Restoration, Japan's national power gradually strengthened, and it sought further expansion, actively invading Korea.
-The First Sino-Japanese War (1894–1895) began on July 25, 1894.
-The first phase, from July 25 to September 17, focused mainly on land battles, such as the Battle of Pyongyang on the Korean Peninsula, while the naval battles were primarily fought in the Yellow Sea.
-The second phase, from September 17 to November 22, was mainly land-based, with the battlefield located on the Liaodong Peninsula.
+The First Sino-Japanese War (1894–1895) began on 25 July 1894.
+The first phase, from 25 July to 17 September, focused mainly on land battles, such as the Battle of Pyongyang on the Korean Peninsula, while the naval battles were primarily fought in the Yellow Sea.
+The second phase, from 17 September to 22 November, was mainly land-based, with the battlefield located on the Liaodong Peninsula.
 There were differing opinions within the Qing court regarding Japan's invasion of Korea.
 Emperor Guangxu advocated for war, Li Hongzhang supported peace, and Empress Dowager Cixi was indecisive, believing that "war is better than peace."
 As a result, when the Japanese army advanced, the Qing court hastily prepared for war, leading to a disastrous defeat.
 In his "London Memorial," Sun Yat-sen wrote, "Recently, Japan ordered its generals to send troops to invade our territory, and except for the people in the war zones, few knew of the opening of hostilities between China and Japan."

 In early 1894, Sun spent more than 10 days in the countryside drafting "Li Hongzhang's Ten Thousand Words Book", advocating that "the great scripture of prosperity and the foundation of governing the country" lies in "people can make the best use of their talents, the land can make the best use of it, and things can make the best use of it" Use it, and the goods can flow smoothly.
 In mid-June, he abandoned his medical career and, together with Lu Haodong, went to Tianjin to submit a petition to Li Hongzhang.
 He then traveled to Beijing and Wuhan to observe the situation.
 In October, Sun Zhi traveled from Shanghai to Honolulu via Japan.

-On November 24, 1894, Sun raised funds on Oahu Island, Honolulu，He founded the Xingzhonghui (Revive China Society).
+On 24 November 1894, Sun raised funds on Oahu Island, Honolulu，He founded the Xingzhonghui (Revive China Society).
 He put forward the slogan "Revive China" and the goal of "Expel the Manchu, restore China, and establish a united government."
 Liu Xiang, the manager of Yonghe Tai Trading Company, and He Kuan, the Chinese manager of the Bank of Bishop and Co., Ltd., were the first president and vice president, respectively.
 However, not long after, Liu Xiang withdrew from the Xingzhonghui.